PortSwigger/sticky-burp/README.md

 - **Dedicated UI Tab**
   - Table view of all stored stickies
-  - Shows stickies name, value, and source
+  - Shows stickies name, value, source and your notes
-  - Manual add/update functionality
-  - Right-click menu for copying values
-  - Visual feedback for all operations

-- **Data Persistence**
-  - Stickies maintained throughout Burp Suite session and in project after quitting Burp
-  - Easy to update and manage values
-  - Protection against duplicate stickies names
-  - Validation to prevent empty values

 - **Hotkeys/Shortcuts** (**No more clicks!**)
   - Automatically switch to the StickyBurp tab using "`CMD`"("`Control`" for Windows users)+"`Shift`"+"`S`"